-The Stückemarkt presents new authors from all over the world, who express themselves in a wide variety of theatre formats – from dramatic texts to performance projects.
+The Stückemarkt presents new authors and artists from all over the world, who express themselves in a wide variety of theatre formats – from dramatic texts to performance projects.
 Where do political awareness, new narratives and poetry come together?

 Texts and Performances Invited to Stückemarkt 2020/2021

 Against Separation: Five innovative pieces, ambitious both in aesthetics and content, each highlighted different facets of the Stückemarkt-motto and managed to convince the jury.
 361 works from 63 countries were submitted in total.
+20 works were considered in the final discussion.

 The Stückemarkt searches for new forms of authorship and innovative theatre languages.
 In an international open call, authors and theatre collectives can submit their theatre texts and projects.
 A jury of five artists will select five works from among all submissions.
 The selected works will be presented during the Theatertreffen in a format that corresponds to their artistic form – as guest performances, staged readings, site-specific performances etc.